-As described in Chapter 8, the County will conduct ongoing assessments (annual and five-year updates) of groundwater conditions, new information or changes in water use, consideration of changes in subbasin groundwater conditions, management actions implemented and their effect on subbasin conditions, and additional management tools or actions needed to maintain subbasin sustainability.
-The annual and five-year assessments will also describe planned changes to the monitoring network to address data gaps relevant to future water budget calculations, track sustainability indicators, identify groundwater-dependent ecosystems, and/or other monitoring needs to maintain subbasin subbasin sustainability.
+As described in Chapter 8, the County will conduct ongoing assessments (annual and five-year updates) of groundwater conditions, new information or changes in water use, consideration of changes in Subbasin groundwater conditions, management actions implemented and their effect on Subbasin conditions, and additional management tools or actions needed to maintain Subbasin sustainability.
+The annual and five-year assessments will also describe planned changes to the monitoring network to address data gaps relevant to future water budget calculations, track sustainability indicators, identify groundwater-dependent ecosystems, and/or other monitoring needs to maintain Subbasin sustainability.